Bi-Lipschitz Invariants in Singularity Theory: Lojasiewicz Exponent and Euler Obstruction: Introduction

 \section{Introduction}

 Bi-Lipschitz invariants have become a central focus in singularity theory, offering insights into the geometric and metric properties of analytic varieties beyond their topological and algebraic classifications.
-Many fundamental invariants, such as multiplicity, order, and the Łojasiewicz exponent, have been extensively studied under bi-Lipschitz equivalence.
+Many fundamental invariants, such as multiplicity, order, and the \L ojasiewicz exponent, have been extensively studied under bi-Lipschitz equivalence.
 A central question in this context is the metric version of Zariski's multiplicity conjecture, which asks whether multiplicity is preserved under bi-Lipschitz homeomorphisms.
 Significant contributions by many authors, including L. Birbrair, J. F. Bobadilla, C. Bivià-Ausina, A. Fernandes, T. Fukui, Z. Jelonek, M. Pe Pereira, and J. E. Sampaio, among others, have advanced our understanding of this problem, revealing deep connections between metric geometry and algebraic invariants.
 Despite these developments, the behavior of more subtle invariants under bi-Lipschitz equivalence remains less understood.

-In this work, we investigate the bi-Lipschitz invariance of three fundamental local invariants in singularity theory: the Łojasiewicz exponent, the Hilbert-Samuel multiplicity, and the local Euler obstruction.
-Building on the framework introduced by Bivià-Ausina and Fukui, we extend their techniques to ideals in analytic spaces and establish new conditions under which these invariants remain unchanged under bi-Lipschitz equivalence.
-Our analysis reveals that under suitable algebraic constraints, these invariants exhibit remarkable rigidity with respect to bi-Lipschitz transformations.
+In this work, we investigate the bi-Lipschitz invariance of two fundamental local invariants in singularity theory: the Łojasiewicz exponent and the local Euler obstruction.
+Based on the work of Bivià-Ausina and Fukui \cite{carlesfukui}, whose arguments also underpin our proofs, we establish algebraic conditions ensuring the preservation of these invariants.
+While their results are formulated for ideals in $\mathcal{O}_n$, we extend the setting to ideals in $\mathcal{O}_{X(S)}$, where $(X(S),0)$ is a germ of an affine toric variety associated with a semigroup $S$.
+Within this framework, we adapt their techniques and derive new conditions under which these invariants remain unchanged under bi-Lipschitz equivalence.

-We prove a special case of the metric version of Zariski’s multiplicity conjecture: multiplicity is preserved under bi-Lipschitz equivalence when the integral closure of the ideal of the variety is a power of the maximal ideal of the ring $\mathcal{O}_n$.